JoshGlasson/JoshsBlog/content/2020-07-24 creating-the-blog.md

 ```
 </div>

 `document.body.style.top = '-${window.scrollY}px'` records the current scroll position on the screen.
-This had to go before the opening of the modal otherwise the window would change from referring to the body to referring to the modal. `document.body.style.position = 'fixed';` Stops the screen from scrolling.
+This had to go before the opening of the modal otherwise the window would change from referring to the body to referring to the modal. `document.body.style.position = 'fixed';` stops the screen from scrolling.

-The following in the `closeModal()` function reset these values back to normal upon closing the modal:
+The following in the `closeModal()` function resets these values back to normal upon closing the modal:

 <div id="codeSnippet">